astelbe/sdk-php/README.md

 Just [submit a issue][submitanissue] if you need any help.
 And, of course, feel free to submit pull requests with bug fixes or changes.

-Don't hesitate to contact direction@astel.be for more info or help for your integration.
+Don't hesitate to contact Astel at direction@astel.be for more info or help for your integration.